 Who can apply for RRRF?

-- Have experienced a material adverse effect on business operations on or after March 1, 2020 as a result of the COVID-19 pandemic.
+- Have experienced a materially adverse effect on business operations on or after March 1, 2020 as a result of the COVID-19 pandemic;

-- The business must be a sole proprietorship, partnership, corporation, social enterprise, or other similar organization, including non-profits so long as they have a social enterprise aspect that benefits the community.
+- The business must be a sole proprietorship, partnership, corporation, social enterprise, or other similar organization, including non-profit so long as it has a social enterprise aspect that benefits the community;

-- Eligible tourism businesses include tourism operators, recreation and entertainment, transportation, accommodations, food and beverages and restaurant, but excluding retail.
+- Eligible tourism businesses include tourism operators, recreation and entertainment, transportation, accommodations, food and beverage and restaurants, but excluding retail.

 How much I can apply for?

 Applicants can receive up to the maximum amount of $40,000.

 What can the RRRF be used for?

 - Lease payments for existing equipment and machinery;